 3. To keep company cohesiveness intact – Everyone needs to be working towards a collective goal, especially in a small business.
 To be an effective leader, you must work closely with your team, listen to them when they talk, encourage innovative ideas, and let each member of your team learn in the process.

-Traits of a Business Leader for Small Business Growth
+Traits of a Business Leader for Small Business Growth and Improved Leadership Skills

 83% of businesses believe it’s important to develop leaders at all levels in a company.
 Good leaders are a stronghold for the organization.
 They need to see their roles as a combination of teacher, cheerleader, and liberator, and definitely not the controller.

-Strong, foresighted, visionary, courageous, inspiring, a good communicator—irrespective of how you define a leader, leadership is an unbeatable combination of personal traits and the ability to analyze, think and stand tall.
+Strong, foresighted, visionary, courageous, inspiring, and a good communicator—irrespective of how you define a leader, leadership is an unbeatable combination of personal traits and the ability to analyze, think and stand tall.

 Let’s take a look at eight essential leadership skills a leader should possess-